quorten/macsehw/hardware/fpga/bbu/README.md

   to the address lines on the RAM SIMMs, outputs.

 * `RA9` is only controlled when the `MBRAM` input is TRUE, i.e. +5V.
-  This indicates that 1 MB RAM SIMMs are being used.
+  This indicates that 1MB RAM SIMMs are being used.
 Otherwise, it is kept at zero and high memory addresses are marked as bus errors.
   256K RAM SIMMs are used in this case.